Hibiscus Tea During Pregnancy – Benefits, Risks, and Safety

 However, the quantity of hibiscus tea is not specified.
 But it is always better to be safe, especially in the first trimester.

-You should strictly avoid hibiscus tea during the first trimester of pregnancy.
+Hibiscus tea for pregnancy should be strictly avoided during the first trimester.
 Even after that, you should consult the doctors before consuming the same.
 The reasoning is that tests on pregnant animals returned less-than-desirable results.
 So, if you ask your physician, “is hibiscus tea bad during pregnancy?” you would probably get an answer confirming the same.
 However, with the professional’s advice, you should consume no more than 2 cups a day.
 Simply boil 1.25 grams of the tea in water for around 5 to 10 minutes.

 Is It Okay to Drink Hibiscus Tea in Any Trimester?